atlarge-research/opendc/README.md

 The user starts at the splashpage (`index.html`) where he/she gets a first impression of OpenDC, including screenshots and features.
 After signing in with Google Authentication, the user is redirected to the page listing all projects (`projects.html`) shared or owned by that user.
 Here the user also has the possibility to open a particular project, redirecting to the main application page (`app.html`).

 #### Main Application
 The main application allows the user to construct and simulate a datacenter.
 To understand how the user can do this, have a look at the state diagram below.
-It visualizes the main interactions a user can make with the application, as well as under which conditions.
+It visualizes the main interactions a user can make with the application, as well as under which conditions those can happen.

 ![OpenDC Frontend Interaction State Diagram](https://raw.githubusercontent.com/atlarge-research/opendc-frontend/master/images/opendc-frontend-interaction-state-diagram.png)

 ### Components
+Under the hood, this looks as follows:

 [TODO]

 ## Setup for Local Development